Guests per Safari Vehicle

 6 Guests

 The Pafuri area is one of the few true wilderness areas left in South Africa.
 Large herds of elephant occupy the area during the dry season while several herds of buffalo are resident.
 There are resident prides of lion and the Luvuvhu riparian system supports a healthy population of leopard.
 A small white rhino population also exists.
-The area is well-known for its strong nyala and eland population however as well as other regional specials like four-toed elephant shrew, Sharpe's grysbok and even a small herd of sable.
+The area is well-known for its strong nyala and eland population, as well as other regional specials like four-toed elephant shrew, Sharpe's grysbok and even a small herd of sable.
 On the easternmost boundary at "Crooks Corner" the Luvuvhu supports a large population of hippo and crocodile.
-The concession is widely regarded as one of the best birding areas in South Africa with specialties such as Pel's Fishing Owl, Black-throated Wattle-Eye, Three-banded Courser, Racket-Tailed Roller and Dickinson's Kestrel seen regularly.
+The concession is widely regarded as one of the best birding areas in South Africa, with specialities such as Pel's Fishing Owl, Black-throated Wattle-Eye, Three-banded Courser, Racket-Tailed Roller and Dickinson's Kestrel seen regularly.

 12 Luxury Tents